samysasikumar/python-text-game/README.md

 ## ✨ About

 Built by **Samy Sasikumar** as part of the **UW Teens Intro to Python** program.
-9th Grade · Redmond High School (LWSD) · Redmond, WA
+High School Student · Redmond, WA

 🐙 [github.com/samysasikumar](https://github.com/samysasikumar)